Worf2340/minecraft-macros/README.md

 # Minecraft Macros
 ## This is a compilation of macros for the Macro keybind mod for Minecraft Liteloader 1.7.10, intended for use on The One Ring Minecraft server.

-#### Please message @Worf2340#8102 on discord or email worfmogh2340@gmail.com if you have any trouble or suggestions relating to the macros.
+#### Please message Worf2340#8102 on Discord or email worfmogh2340@gmail.com if you have any trouble or suggestions relating to the macros.

 ## List of macros:
 * Anti Spear Throw